OVagamundo/Flashcard-Heroes/Code/scripts_WindowManager.gd.md

 	var window_index = _active_inspection_group.find(clicked_window)
 	if window_index == -1: return

-	# Close all windows that are children of the clicked one.
 	# TDD Rule: Clicking a window closes its descendants.
 	var child_count = _active_inspection_group.size() - (window_index + 1)
 	if child_count > 0: